 If the image on the first bag looks right, then mark the bottom corners on the page, so you know where to line up the next one.
 Carefully remove the tape from the printed bag and set up the next one to go through the printer.

 Then it’s time to decorate!
-I used this lovely fabric ribbon from our trip to The Paper Place a few weeks ago, along with some sticks of cinnamon.
+I used this lovely fabric ribbon from our trip to the Paper Place in Toronto a few weeks ago, along with some sticks of cinnamon.

 Fill the bag with your dried fruit, peels and spices.
 Fold the top over and punch two holes into the top with a hole punch.